ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 }
 ```

 Which is totally fine!
-That’s actually probably more than we need.
+That's actually probably more than we need.
 For the purpose of this lesson, I am going to modify the headers (H1, H2, etc.) to look different.
 Feel free to make other changes to see how CSS and WordPress works, but make sure to delete them after you are done (so that you truly do have a blank template).

 <p class="file-name">style.css</p>
 ```css